-Just six years ago I had my last hospitalization.
+Just twelve years ago I had my last hospitalization.
 As the future unfolds, I have blossomed with my artwork.
 As I slowly, but consistently became “stronger”, I found the inclination and the joy of creating in many ways.
 The foremost was my dormant career as a working artist.
-At the end of 2006 I began to really paint.
+At the end of 2007 I began to really paint seriously.
 Since then I have become prolific, producing more than 5 paintings in one month.
 I now enter competitions and online shows in order to get my name “out there”.
 I am very happy and my work shows it.
 Color blooms and textures abound.

 I’m finally free enough to do my art.
 Nothing is holding me back.
 There are no more hospitalizations.
 I am shouting that from the rooftops!